-Even though you will be studying in France, the Hamilton College Junior Year in France program is still a part of Hamilton College and therefore upholds its policy concerning Title IX.
+The Hamilton in France program is part of Hamilton College and upholds the College policy concerning Title IX.

 Hamilton College Policy Statement: The Harassment and Sexual Misconduct Board exists to ensure that all students, faculty, staff and guests can work, study, and enjoy the society of the community without being subjected to harassment or sexual misconduct.
 Hamilton believes in a zero tolerance policy for harassment and sexual misconduct.
 Hamilton College views retaliatory behavior to be just as severe as the initial harassment itself.